 The Hodge line bundle ${\LL}$ is naturally embedded in $L_{{\C}}\otimes {\OD}$ as an isotropic sub line bundle.
 The second Hodge bundle is defined as

-Geometrically this vector bundle consists of the middle graded quotients $F_2/F_1$ of the Hodge filtrations.
-In terms of representation theory, ${\E}$ corresponds to the standard representation of ${\On}\subset {\C}^{\ast}\times {\On}$.
-It is this second Hodge bundle ${\E}$ that emerges in the theory of vector-valued modular forms on ${\D}$ and plays a central role in this paper.
+Geometrically this vector bundle consists of the middle graded quotients $F^1/F^2$ of the Hodge filtrations.
+In terms of representation theory, ${\E}$ is the homogeneous vector bundle associated to the standard representation of ${\On}\subset {\C}^{\ast}\times {\On}$.
+It is this second Hodge bundle ${\E}$ that emerges in the theory of vector-valued modular forms on ${\D}$ and plays a central role in this monograph.

 While ${\LL}$ is concerned with scalar-valued modular forms, ${\E}$ is responsible for the higher rank aspect of the theory of vector-valued modular forms.
 While ${\LL}$ provides a polarization, ${\E}$ is an orthogonal vector bundle, and in particular self-dual (but not trivial).
 Thus ${\LL}$ and ${\E}$ are rather contrastive.